-Figures 25-28 illustrate the relationship between survival, bystander CPR, PAD use and SIMD (see above for a description of SIMD).
+Figures 24-27 illustrate the relationship between survival, bystander CPR, PAD use and SIMD (see the 'How to read this report' section for a description of SIMD).

-Figure 23 shows the mean annual 30 day survival for all patients with OHCA by SIMD.
+Figure 24 shows the mean annual 30 day survival for all patients with OHCA by SIMD.
 The shaded red area shows the COVID-19 'lockdown' period.